rexwang/7geese_test/README.md

 After either above command is run, code coverage reports will be available in the `test/coverage` folder.

-By default, the test runner is Mocha and Chai.
+By default, the test runner is Jasmine.
 You can easily change this by editting the commented regions of the karma configuration in `Gruntfile.js`.

-## License ##
-Copyright © 2014 Tim Branyen (@tbranyen)
-Licensed under the MIT license.